wzb-bupt/QAGait/README.md

 # QAGait
-QAGait: Revisit Gait Recognition From a Quality Perspective
+Official code for "QAGait: Revisit Gait Recognition From a Quality Perspective" (AAAI 2024).
+Our code will be coming soon.